-The bill amends the Florida Kratom Consumer Protection Act to enhance regulations surrounding the manufacturing, distribution, and sale of kratom products.
+The bill amends the Florida Kratom Consumer Protection Act, specifically section 500.92 of the Florida Statutes, to enhance regulations surrounding the manufacturing and sale of kratom products.
 Key provisions include a revised definition of "kratom product," which now excludes certain synthetic derivatives, and the introduction of new definitions such as "finished kratom product" and "kratom beverage."
-The bill prohibits processors from selling kratom products that do not meet specific requirements, including obtaining a permit, registering with the FDA, and providing a certificate of analysis from an accredited laboratory for each batch.
+The bill prohibits processors from selling kratom products that do not meet specific requirements, including obtaining a permit, registering with the FDA, and submitting a certificate of analysis from an accredited laboratory for each batch.
 Additionally, it establishes strict labeling requirements and prohibits the sale of kratom products to individuals under 21 years of age.

 The legislation also outlines penalties for violations, including misdemeanors and felonies for selling adulterated products or failing to comply with reporting requirements.
-It mandates that kratom products must not be attractive to children and sets forth guidelines for packaging and labeling.
-The bill includes an appropriation of over $1.9 million for the Department of Agriculture and Consumer Services to implement these regulations, with an effective date of July 1, 2025.
+It allows the Department of Agriculture and Consumer Services to conduct independent testing of kratom products and mandates that processors bear the costs of such testing.
+Furthermore, the bill appropriates funds for the implementation of these regulations and is set to take effect on July 1, 2025.

 S 1734 c1: 500.92